JunhongXu/openpi-rl-robocasa/README.md

 # Task Curriculum for RL Finetuning Pi0 Policy in Robocasa
 This is the openpi fork repo for running RoboCasa benchmark experiments.
-This fork is based on the original [openpi code](https://github.com/Physical-Intelligence/openpi) from the Physical Intelligence team.
+This fork is based on the original [openpi code](https://github.com/Physical-Intelligence/openpi) from the Physical Intelligence team and the Robocasa OpenPi fine-tuning.

 ## Installation
 1. Initialize uv environment: